A Calabi-Yau algebra with $E_6$ symmetry and the Clebsch-Gordan series of $sl(3)$: Introduction

-As a final intriguing remark, we note that, as for the centre, the final description of the diagonal centraliser involves the fundamental invariants of a certain reflection groups, whose relevance to the problem was, at least for the authors, not easy to predict beforehand.
+We note that, as for the centre, the final description of the diagonal centraliser involves the fundamental invariants of a certain reflection groups, whose relevance to the problem was, at least for the authors, not easy to predict beforehand.
 For the situation considered here ($\mathfrak{g}=sl(3)$ and $L=2$), the type $E_6$ appears through a certain embedding of the root system of type $A_2\times A_2\times A_2$ into the root system of type $E_6$.
 Once this is done, it turns out quite surprisingly that the natural symmetry (under the Weyl group $W(A_2)\times W(A_2)\times W(A_2)$) actually extends to a symmetry under the full Weyl group of type $E_6$.
 For the case $\mathfrak{g}=sl(2)$ and $L=3$, a similar symmetry also appears.
 Indeed, the Weyl group $W(D_4)$ appears through a certain embedding of the root system of type $A_1\times A_1\times A_1 \times A_1$ into the root system of type $D_4$ \cite{Zhedanov}.
+In both cases, the inclusion of root systems is natural in the affine extension of $E_6$ (respectively, $D_4$), which is a star-shaped affine Dynkin diagram.

+These star-shape affine Dynkin diagrams make their appearance in \cite{ELOR}, where is studied the quantum Hamiltonian reduction of tensor products of (certain quotients of) $U(sl_N)$ for various $N$.
+It is shown that these Hamiltonian reductions are isomorphic to spherical subalgebras of symplectic reflection algebras of certain types.
+The particular cases corresponding to the centralisers discussed in the previous paragraph are, respectively, $4$ copies of $U(sl_2)$ and $3$ copies of $U(sl_3)$, and for these cases, the corresponding symplectic reflection algebras are found to be of type, respectively, $D_4$ and $E_6$ (and of rank 1).
+Thus the algebras studied in the present paper can be seen as a presentation of the spherical subalgebra associated to the centraliser in \cite{ELOR} in the particular case of $U(sl_3)^{\otimes 3}$ making apparent the $E_6$ combinatorics.